JasmineElm/JasmineElm.github.io/_posts/2017-05-29-Micromontage-in-Sox.markdown

 + the montage has a single layer; slices sit next to one-another rather than on top of one-another
 + The micromontage is made up of parts of a single file, rather than parts of multiple files

+Nevertheless, the script is an interesting experiment in what can be done on the commandline using simple tools.

+A sample of the output can be found [here](https://archive.org/details/MicroMontage)

 ```
 #!/bin/zsh